sjiaire/cr-site-natacha/content/rental_houses/bright-rugando.md

 Stay in this charming 4-bedroom furnished house located in the central area of Rugando nearby RDB.
 Rugando is a calm neighborhood with many restaurants, schools and easy access to Kacyiru, Nyarutarama and Remera.

-This bright residence is  comfortable and neat.
+This bright residence is omfortable and neat.
 It has a classic lounge, a pretty kitchen, 4 charming bedrooms including an en suite and a bathroom

 Outdoor, there is a spacious terrace with a panoramic view, a large garden, vast parking space and staff quarters.